 - Reach out, make yourself available not just in the short term but in the weeks and months to come.

-Grief counselling is available in person, online and by phone.
+During Alert Levels 3 and 4, counselling and grief counselling is available by virtual or telephone appointments where possible.
 For more information and to find a counsellor please see:

 The Grief Centre (Auckland)